 It is thought by some that the Romans, being expert fish farmers and entrepreneurial types, would have harvested the carp and exported them to their provinces.
 (It is speculated that the fish were transported in wooden barrels filled with water.)
 However, as with the monastic connection below, there is a lack of evidence to prove this.
 There is evidence that carp were eaten at Roman locations alongside the Danube, though it would appear that they preferred the taste of sea fish when nearer to the coast.

-People moved wild carp fry from the Danube (and other rivers draining into the Black and Caspian seas) and distributed them as far west as the Rhine Watershed by the 12th century and the Altlantic watersheds of France in the 13th century.
+People moved wild carp fry from the Danube (and other rivers draining into the Black, Caspian and Aral seas) and distributed them as far west as the Rhine Watershed by the 12th century and the Atlantic watersheds of France in the 13th century.

 Fish farming saw a resurgence in the Middle Ages, encouraged by the spread of the Christian faith and in particular Cistercian monasteries where monks were forbidden from eating meat during their fasting periods.
 Very old strains of carp can be found in and around the stew ponds of monasteries, particularly those in France.